HIV AIDS: All You Wanted To Know

 Human Immunodeficiency Virus is found in blood and body fluids.
 If infected fluid enters your body through one of the following ways, you get infected with HIV:

-– Sexual contact: HIV is found in vaginal fluids, pre-seminal fluid, semen and anal mucous.
+• Sexual contact: HIV is found in vaginal fluids, pre-seminal fluid, semen and anal mucous.
 If you make sexual contact of any sort with a person who has HIV, their infected fluids can enter your body.

-– Pregnancy, child birth and breast feeding: Babies are in very close contact with their mother’s body fluids right from amniotic fluid to blood and later, breast milk.
+• Pregnancy, childbirth and breastfeeding: Babies are in very close contact with their mother’s body fluids right from amniotic fluid to blood and later, breast milk.
 Through such contact, an HIV-positive mother can transmit the infection to the child.

-– Drug use via injections: Needles and drugs that are infected with HIV can enter your body and contaminate your blood if you share needles for taking drugs or steroids.
+• Drug use via injections: Needles and drugs that are infected with HIV can enter your body and contaminate your blood if you share needles for taking drugs or steroids.

 How do you NOT get HIV/AIDS?

-How to prevent transmitting HIV?
+How to Prevent the Transmission of HIV?

-Never share needles with anyone.
+• Never share needles with anyone.
 If you are using needles, disinfect them before using.

-Never share items like razors, toothbrushes, blades, tattoo needles or any other items that can have blood on them.
+• Never share items like razors, toothbrushes, blades, tattoo needles or any other items that can have blood on them.

 What happens if you are HIV positive?